 Day 5 - 10,000 Islands.
 Today we head back to civilization.
 But first, we enjoy our last paddle weaving through the 10,000 Islands.
 This vast tangle of "islands" is actually a maze of mangrove trees growing in a shallow tidal estuary.
 At high tide the inaccessible islands are completely flooded and at low tide they are surrounded by boat trapping mud flats.
 The 10,000 Islands afford a fantastic opportunity to witness our abundant migratory and resident birdlife, including flocks of ibis, diving osprey and vibrant pink spoonbills.
 We end our trip back in Everglades City before 4:00PM.
 Paddling distance: 12 miles.
 Breakfast and lunch included.

 ● Transportation to and from your home.
 All trips start and end at the Canoe/Kayak Access at the Gulf Coast Visitor Center in Everglades City.
-In order to arrive at the start point on time, you will be required to travel to Florida prior to the tour and drive to Everglades City.
 See our Overnight Tour Info sheet for details on transportation and lodging options in Everglades City.

 ● Pre- and post-tour accommodations.
 For convenience and comfort, we recommend spending the night before and after your tour at the Ivey House in Everglades City.
-See our Overnight Tour Information document for details.
+See our Overnight Tour Info sheet for details.

 ● Pre- and post-tour meals.
 Breakfast on the first morning and dinner on the last day is not included.
 See the above Detailed Itinerary for all included meals.

-● Alcoholic beverages and soft drinks.
-We provide plenty of fresh drinking water for the duration of the tour along with a small amount beer and wine.
-If you enjoy soda, beer, wine or alcohol, you are certainly welcome to bring additional with you.
-Although be aware that it's not possible to keep drinks cold.
+● Alcoholic beverages/soft drinks.
+We provide plenty of fresh drinking water along with a small amount beer and wine.
+If you enjoy soda/beer/wine/alcohol, you are certainly welcome to bring additional, although be aware it's not possible to keep drinks cold.

 ● Gratuities for your hard working guide.
 The generally accepted practice for tipping is 15% of the tour price or an average of $30US per person per day.

 ● Personal items.
-Please see the specific Packing List in our Overnight Tour Information document.
+Please see the specific Packing List in our Overnight Tour Info sheet.

-● Four nights camping accommodation in shared 2-person tents.
+● Camping accommodation each night of the trip in shared 2-person tents.
 We provide free-standing dome tents with fine no-see-um mesh.

 ● Single or double (your choice) expedition quality sit-inside sea kayaks with foot controlled rudders, including all kayaking and safety equipment.

-● All necessary camping gear including freshly laundered sleeping bag, comfortable self-inflating mattress, packable camp pillow and several dry bags for personal items.
-Of course, if you own and prefer your personal tent, sleeping bag, mattress or even kayak you are welcome to bring them from home.
+● All necessary camping gear including tent, sleeping bag, mattress, camp chair, and two dry bags for personal items.
+Of course, you are welcome to bring your own camping gear from home.

 ● All required national park camping fees and permits.
 You won't have to arrive 24 hours ahead to stand inline and risk being shut out of a campsite.